StarlinkRobot/StarlinkRobot/README.md

 ## Hi, thanks a lot for your interests in Starlink Robot! 👋

-## The homepage and dataset will be released in early July, after we submit the paper.
+## The homepage and dataset will be released in July 15, we are currently finalizing data calibration and organization.
+Thanks for your patience!